KuroiKenshi11/Python-Mini-Projects/README.md

 # Python-Mini-Projects
-In this repository I will put my mini projects I did it with python.
+*In this repository I will put my**mini projects** I did it with python.*

+# My Projects:
+1. Madlib.
+2. Guessing game (User, Computer).
+3. Rock,Paper and Scissor.